satansdeer/satansdeer.github.com/content/legacy-posts/javascript-generators/index.md

 }
 ```

 Inside generator function you can use new keyword `yield`.
-It works kind of like `return` but instead of stopping function completely it pauses it so you can continue execution from that place later.
+It works kind of like `return` but instead of stopping function it pauses it so you can continue execution from that place later.

 ```js
 function* generator() {